widowmaker110/former2Helper/README.md

 1. Get all Lambda function resource names
 2. Query AWS account Lambda resource by name
 3. Get signed URL pointing to Zip file of Lambda code
+4. Download Lambdas as Zips locally
+5. Upload Lambdas to S3 bucket
-4. Convert YAML file to JSON using [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip)
+6. Convert YAML file to JSON using [cfn-flip](https://github.com/awslabs/aws-cfn-template-flip)
-5. Update CloudFormation S3 locations to ZipFile location found in step 3
+7. Update CloudFormation S3 locations to ZipFile location found in step 5
-6. Remove Function name from all Lambda resources.
+8. Remove Function name from all Lambda resources.
 (This is optional.
 I'm doing this so I can remake the same resources in the same region and they would be named dynamically.)
-7. Flip the JSON back into YAML and save to file **formation_updated.yml** in the same directory as main.py
+9. Flip the JSON back into YAML and save to file **formation_updated.yml** in the same directory as main.py

 # License
 MIT - free code to help the community.